Aldaviva/WinampNowPlayingToFile/Readme.md

 When Winamp is not playing a song, this text file will be truncated to 0 bytes.

-#### Metadata fields
+#### Placeholder fields

-Metadata values that are missing or empty will be rendered as the empty string.
+Placeholder values that are missing or empty will be rendered as the empty string.

 |Field name|Type|Examples|Notes|
 |-|-|-|-|